senchalabs/docs-i18n/guides/class_system/README.md

 		}
 	});

-When you create a class in this way, Sencha Touch checks to see if `Ext.MessageBox` is already loaded and if not, loads the required class file immediately with AJAX.
+When you create a class this way, Sencha Touch verifies if `Ext.MessageBox` is already loaded and if not, it immediately loads the required class file with AJAX.

 `Ext.MessageBox` itself may also have classes it depends on, which are then also loaded automatically in the background.
 Once all the required classes are loaded, the Human class is defined and you can start using `Ext.create` to instantiate people.
-This works well in development mode as it means you don't have to manage the loading of all your scripts yourself, but not as well in production because loading files one by one over an internet connection is rather slow.
+This works well in development mode, as it means you do not have to manage the loading of all your scripts yourself, but not as well in production, because loading files one by one over an internet connection is rather slow.

-In production, we really want to load just one JavaScript file, ideally containing only the classes that our application actually uses.
-This is really easy in Sencha Touch 2 using the JSBuilder tool, which analyzes your app and creates a single file build that contains all of your classes and only the framework classes your app actually uses.
+In production, we want to load a single JavaScript file, ideally containing only the classes that our application actually uses.
+This is done in Sencha Touch using the JSBuilder tool, which analyzes your app and creates a single file build that contains all of your classes and only the framework classes your app actually uses.
 See the [Building guide](#!/guide/building) for details on how to use the JSBuilder.

-Each approach has its own pros and cons, but can we have the good parts of both without the bad, too?
-The answer is yes, and we've implemented the solution in Sencha Touch 2.
+Each approach has its pros and cons, but can we have the good parts of both without the drawbacks, too?
+The answer is yes, and we have implemented the solution in Sencha Touch.

 ## Naming Conventions

-Using consistent naming conventions throughout your code base for classes, namespaces and filenames helps keep your code organized, structured, and readable.
+Using consistent naming conventions throughout your code base for classes, namespaces, and filenames helps keep your code organized, structured, and readable.

 ### 1) Classes

 Class names may only contain **alphanumeric** characters.
 Numbers are permitted but are discouraged in most cases, unless they belong to a technical term.
-Do not use underscores, hyphens, or any other nonalphanumeric character.
+Do not use underscores, hyphens, or any other non-alphanumeric character.
 For example:

   - `MyCompany.useful_util.Debug_Toolbar` is discouraged
   - `MyCompany.util.Base64` is acceptable

-Class names should be grouped into packages where appropriate and properly namespaced using object property dot notation ( . ).
-At the minimum, there should be one unique top-level namespace followed by the class name.
+Where appropriate, class names should be grouped into packages and should be properly namespaced using the object property dot notation ( . ).
+At the minimum, there should be one unique top level namespace followed by the class name.
 For example:

     MyCompany.data.CoolProxy
     MyCompany.Application

-The top-level namespaces and the actual class names should be in CamelCase, everything else should be all lower-cased.
+The top level namespaces and the actual class names should be in CamelCase, everything else should be all lower-cased.
 For example:

     MyCompany.form.action.AutoLoad

 Classes that are not distributed by Sencha should never use `Ext` as the top-level namespace.

-Acronyms should also follow CamelCase convention, for example:
+Acronyms should also follow the CamelCase convention, as illustrated by the following naming examples:

   - `Ext.data.JsonProxy` instead of `Ext.data.JSONProxy`
   - `MyCompany.util.HtmlParser` instead of `MyCompary.parser.HTMLParser`